AirshipCMS/Docs/02-Quickstart-Guide.md

 ## 9. Edit files & content.

 ### Render {{{help}}}.
-Within the html markup on any layout or template, add the markup <span class="code">{{{help}}}</span> and save the file to render a list of all data that is available for displaying on athe specific layout or template.
-Example on the _root.html_ template:
+Within the html markup on any layout or template, add the markup <span class="code">{{{help}}}</span> and save the file to render a list of all data that is available for rendering on the specific layout or template you are editing.
+Example for the _root.html_ template:
 ```
 {{{help}}}
 ```